-Additionally, this shows a similar tendency to the previous one, which is the more to the North you advance, the lower temperatures you will encounter.
-But this is not the full picture.
-There is a difference between the temperature, and now it feels like.
-If we take Eilat for example, it is the leader in heat.
+Additionally, this shows a similar tendency to the previous one: the more to the North you advance, the lower temperatures you will encounter.
+But this is not the complete picture.
+There is a difference between the temperature and how it feels.
+If we take Eilat, for example, it is the leader in heat.
 But, since Eilat is in the middle of the desert, the climate there is quite dry.
-And in most cases, 35 degrees with 30% humidity will be better than 30 degrees with 70% humidity (at 70% you are wet within minutes).
+And in most cases, 35 degrees with 30% humidity will be better than 30 degrees with 70% humidity (at 70%, you are wet within minutes).

 The temperature in caves is usually constant all year round, and of course, there is no sun.
-For additional information see Avshalom Cave Nature Reserve, Bet Guvrin – Maresha National Park, and Beit She’arim National Park.
+For additional information, see Avshalom Cave Nature Reserve, Bet Guvrin – Maresha National Park, and Beit Shearim National Park.
 And the third alternative is visiting a museum.
 If not all, then almost all buildings in Israel are air-conditioned, and I will give several examples in the winter section.

 Holidays And Festivals